CTU Scholarship Assistance

 General Scholarship Fund

 CTU offers substantial tuition scholarship awards to lay men and women, women religious, and diocesan priests through the General Scholarship Fund.
 A variety of scholarships are available for students interested in pursuing graduate degrees and certificates.
 In order to be considered for a CTU scholarship, applicants must complete and submit the Application for Financial Aid - General Scholarship Fund to the Office of Recruitment.
 Only individuals who have been admitted as a CTU graduate student are eligible for scholarship awards.

-The general scholarship application deadline for new students entering during the 2015 spring semester has been extended to December 1, 2014.
-The general scholarship application deadline for new students entering during the 2015 fall semester is April 1, 2015.
+The general scholarship application deadline for new students entering during the 2015 spring semester was December 1, 2014.
+The general scholarship application deadline for new students entering during the 2015 fall semester was April 1, 2015.
 Applications for general scholarships will be accepted after those dates, but priority is given to those who meet these deadlines.